Troplo/earl-grey/README.md

 # earl-grey
-Elegant dark theme for Gitea.
+Elegant dark theme for Gitea. *Tea.
+Earl Grey.
+Hot.*

 I mostly bruteforced which colors to change by inspecting every element with undesirable colors, and I ended up with a theme that I'm quite proud of.
 However, it will definitely have a lot of bugs, please report them and fix them!